 You can define multiple labels for a single interface.
 Label information is stored with the inventory in Discover and is preserved from one scan to the next.

-- You can label interfaces in several of the Interfaces pages.
-Select the interfaces that you want to label and then click Label.
-Create a label or apply an existing label to the selected interfaces.
+- You can label interfaces in the Interfaces page.
+Select the interfaces that you want to label and then click Add Label.
+Apply an existing label to the selected interfaces.

-- To create a label from the Labels page, go to the Discover menu and click Labels, then click Create.
+- To create a label from the Labels page, go to the Discover menu and click Labels, then click Create Label.

 You cannot manually add an automatic label to an interface.
 Automatic labels are only applied to interfaces based on the label conditions.
-See Managing interfaces .
+See Automatically label interfaces.

 Manage labels in the Labels view.
-You can use a JSON file to import or export labels.
+Labels can be imported or exported as JSON files.

 - Click a label to view the label details.
 You can see which interfaces are connected to the label, export, edit, or delete the label.
 If you delete a label, the label is removed from all the related interfaces.